rust-lang/book/second-edition/src/ch15-01-box.md

 <!-- Did Figure 15-4 (trpl15-01.svg that I sent) help at all? /Carol-->

 Rust needs to know at compile time how much space a type takes up.
-One kind of type whose size can't be known at compile time is a *recursive type* where a value can have as part of itself another value of the same type.
-This nesting of values could theoretically continue infinitely, so Rust doesn't know how much space a value of a recursive type needs.
+One kind of type whose size can’t be known at compile time is a *recursive type* where a value can have as part of itself another value of the same type.
+This nesting of values could theoretically continue infinitely, so Rust doesn’t know how much space a value of a recursive type needs.
 Boxes have a known size, however, so by inserting a box in a recursive type definition, we are allowed to have recursive types.

-Let's explore the *cons list*, a data type common in functional programming languages, to illustrate this concept.
-The cons list type we're going to define is straightforward except for the recursion, so the concepts in this example will be useful any time you get into more complex situations involving recursive types.
+Let’s explore the *cons list*, a data type common in functional programming languages, to illustrate this concept.
+The cons list type we’re going to define is straightforward except for the recursion, so the concepts in this example will be useful any time you get into more complex situations involving recursive types.